Skip to content Where Legends Are Made

 Agility Series Training

 Agility, the University of Alabama Continuous Improvement Program using Lean Higher Education as a guide, launched the Agility Series Training in 2022 and continue during 2023.
-We have new and improved courses for the 2023 Series.
+We have new and improved courses for the 2024 Series.

 Training sessions are offered in-person and registration is available in UA LMS.
-Virtual sessions will be opened for some of the courses in the future.

 Cultural TopicsMethodology Topics